datumorphism/datumorphism.github.io/content/til/programming/python/python-anaconda-install-requirements.md

 conda create --name my_project_env
 ```

 `pip` is not installed by default.
-However, pip is usually installed on a user level, which mean you could actually run the command
+However, pip is usually installed on a user level, which means you could run the command

 ```
 pip install -r requirements.txt